schoeberl/risc-v-lab/README.md

  * Compare the results
  * You can use the execution trace to compare the results
  * Or run it in lockstep
- * Or use the traces Tjark provided
+ * Or use the traces Tjark provided (last instructions are not valid anymore dues to result change)

 ## Given Tests